Ayurveda the

 ic deficiency in the

-region of the body that corresponds with the same
+region of the body that corresponds with the

-region, or sthaa of the tongue.
+region, or stha칗a of the tongue.

 Shape: surface of the tongue